Donna Baird

 Donna Day Baird is an American epidemiologist and evolutionary-population biologist.
 She is a senior investigator at the National Institute of Environmental Health Sciences.
+She is known for her research in reproductive health through NIEHS.

 Early career and education

 Baird completed a bachelor of arts in biology, Phi Beta Kappa, at Macalester College in 1968.
 From 1968 to 1969, she was a laboratory technician in the department of anatomy at University of Minnesota (UMN).
 Baird was a research analyst for the American Rehabilitation Foundation from 1969 to 1972.
 She was a research and teaching assistant in the department of ecology at UMN from 1972 to 1976.

 Baird was trained as an evolutionary/population biologist in the Ecology Department at UMN.
 From 1978 to 1979, Baird was an instructor in the departments of ecology and anthropology at UMN.
 She earned a Ph.D. in evolutionary ecology from UMN in 1980.
 Her dissertation was titled Dispersal in Microtus pennsylvanicus.
 In 1980, Baird was a post-doctoral fellow at the Northern Illinois University Center for Biopolitical Research.
 From 1981 to 1982, Baird was a staff associate for biological sciences curriculum study in Boulder, Colorado.
 In 1983, she was a graduate teaching assistant in the department of epidemiology at University of North Carolina at Chapel Hill.

 Baird's post-doctoral work at the University of North Carolina provided the opportunity for train in reproductive epidemiology.
 She earned a M.P.H. in epidemiology from University of North Carolina in 1984.
 Her thesis was titled Cholesterol change during menopause.